LakePinesBraille/mathex-test/README.md

 # mathex-test
-This repository holds release checkpoints for the Accessible Equation Editor.
+This repository holds release checkpoints for the Equalize Editor.

 Please see the [Welcome Page](https://lakepinesbraille.github.io/mathex-test/) to try the editor.